Editor & Writer

 Careers in STEM demand different levels of education depending on the specific job.
 For example, aerospace engineering and operations technicians usually only need an associate degree.
 Meanwhile, many careers in medical science require a doctorate.

 While advanced degrees cost time and money, they also give students the training and knowledge they need to find jobs in the workforce.
 A college degree opens the door to many entry-level positions, and it can also lead to promotions.
+Here are different degree options available for STEM students.

 Most colleges offer associate programs in person, online, or through a hybrid delivery method.
 A typical associate degree requires about 60 credits.
 Full-time students can complete their degrees in two years.